fnc12/embeddedRest/README.md

 # Add embeddedRest to your project.

-Just add headers from `Classes` folder into your project header directory and `#include` them.
+Just add "*.hpp" files from root folder into your project header directory and `#include` them.
 Also `embeddedRest` has dependency - [rapidjson](https://github.com/miloyip/rapidjson/) json-processor. `rapidjson` is also a header-only library so it is very easy to include it to your project.

 # Advanced